jonnyweb/coworker-readme/PITCHME.md

 ## Need my time?

 - Find me on Slack and ask for a quick chat; maybe we can do it _right now_.
-If not, let's schedule something.
+If not, let's schedule somethingl
 - Put something on my calendar.
-You don't need my permission.
+You don't need my permission
-- Don't wait for a 1:1, particularly if it's something tactical or urgent.
+- Don't wait for a 1:1, particularly if it's something tactical or urgent

 ---

 ## Gotchas

 - I bias towards action based on evidence
-  - I try to steer away from too much debate around [type 2 decisions](https://kb.founderculture.net/public/posts/rmd3fjeg)
+  - I try to steer away from too much debate around <a href="https://kb.founderculture.net/public/posts/rmd3fjeg" target="_blank">type 2 decisions</a>
 - Sometimes my mouth moves faster than my brain.
 As such:
   - Please assume the best of me, but ...
-  - Don't let me off the hook for irresponsible (or worse) communication.
+  - Don't let me off the hook for irresponsible (or worse) communication
   - If something I say is upsetting, please let me know and I'll do my best to clean it up, as well as learn